+Director of PDF Solutions, Inc. since November 2021, a public company that provides comprehensive data solutions designed to empower organizations across the semiconductor ecosystem to improve the yield and quality of their products and operational efficiency for increased profitability.
 Director of CTS Corporation since May 2020, a public company and a leading designer and manufacturer of products that sense, connect and move.
 Director of Knowles Corporation since February 2018, a public company and leading supplier of advanced micro-acoustic, audio processing, and precision device solutions.
 Director of ServicePower since July 2017, a private company that provides mobile workforce management software solutions.
 Director of Women in Cable TV and Telecommunications from 1998 to 2001, a non-profit organization promoting women's leadership in Cable TV and Telecommunications industries.

 Qualifications: Ms. Li's qualifications to serve as a member of the Board include her senior executive level experience in a wide range of technology companies from telecommunication components and systems, to semiconductor to IT and datacenters representing a variety of market segments Semtech serves, as well as her experience as a director of private and public companies.
-Her background and experience also provides the board with invaluable insights into Asian markets, which are important strategic markets for us.
+Her background and experience also provides the Board with invaluable insights into Asian markets, which are important strategic markets for us.

-James T. Lindstrom Age 75 Director since 2002 Audit Committee Chair
+James T. Lindstrom

+Age 76 Director since 2002 Audit Committee Chair Nominating and Governance Committee